FrancescaPeru/project-site/report.md

 * ChatGpt respected the structure that we provided but invented the IRIs
 * Mistral respected the structure that we provided, but used different prefixes to those indicated and invented the IRIs

-Since the LLMs results were not satisfactory we dediced to provide our own triple:
+Since the LLMs results were not satisfactory we decided to provide our own triple:
 <https://w3id.org/arco/resource/HistoricOrArtisticProperty/0800108309> a-cd:isLocatedIn <https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800135039> }